MusaGursoy/TansuCloud/Guide-For-Admins-and-Tenants.md

 Operations

-- Health: Redis container exposes `PING` in health checks; verify container is healthy before DB starts processing Outbox.
+- Health: Garnet container exposes `PING`-compatible health checks; verify container is healthy before DB starts processing Outbox.
 - Observability: Outbox worker logs dispatched, retried, and dead-lettered events.
 Metrics are exported via OpenTelemetry when configured.
 - Failure handling: After max attempts, events transition to a dead-letter state; operators should inspect and decide to replay or ignore.
-  - Redis channel: events are published to the configured channel (default `tansu.outbox`) as JSON envelopes including `{ tenant, collectionId?, documentId?, op }`.
+  - Channel: events are published to the configured channel (default `tansu.outbox`) as JSON envelopes including `{ tenant, collectionId?, documentId?, op }`.
 Consumers should treat the payload as a contract subject to additive changes.